Positive and Risky Message Assessment for Music Products: Discussion and analysis

 \emph{I'll be there to make you feel right}

 \emph{If you're feeling sorry and sad, I'd really sympathize}

-\emph{Don't you be sad, just call me tonight} \end{displayquote} The reason that the model made such a mistake could be the lyrics in this album looks plain but the overall expression is obviously positive and constructive.
+\emph{Don't you be sad, just call me tonight} \end{displayquote} One possible reason the model failed is that the lyrics do not contain words that explicitly convey strong positive signals of companionship.
+However, the overall sentiment is clearly positive and constructive.